jimporter/bencode.hpp/README.md

 ```

 *However*, since bencode.hpp is a single-file, header-only library, you can just
 copy `include/bencode.hpp` to your destination of choice.
+(However, doing this
+won't generate a `bencodehpp.pc` file for `pkg-config` to use.)

 ## Usage